AsahiLinux/docs/Developer-Quickstart.md

 M1 Macs expose their debug serial port over one of their Type C ports (the same one used for DFU).
 On MacBooks, this is the rear left port.
 On the Mac Mini, this is the port closest to the power plug.

+The target machine can also be hard-rebooted using USB-PD VDM commands, making for a quick test cycle (no holding down power buttons).

+See [[HW:USB-PD]] for details on the USB-PD VDM commands and what you can do with them.

 The serial port is a UART using 1.2V logic levels, and requires vendor-specific USB-PD VDM commands to enable.
 Thus, making a compatible cable is nontrivial.
 You have the following options.

-The target machine can also be hard-rebooted using USB-PD commands, making for a quick test cycle (no holding down power buttons).

-See also [[HW:USB-PD]] for details on the VDM commands and what you can do with them.

 ### Using an M1 machine

 If you have two M1 boxes, this is the simplest solution.
 Just grab [macvdmtool](https://github.com/AsahiLinux/macvdmtool/), connect both machines with a standard Type C SuperSpeed cable using the DFU port on *both* machines, and that's it!

 **IMPORTANT NOTE:** The cable needs to be the USB 3 / SuperSpeed type.
-USB 2 only cables won't work, **the charging cable that comes with the Macbook/Macbook Air will not work** and neither will most other cheap cables or cables marketed for their charging capacity.
+USB 2 only cables won't work, **the charging cable that comes with the MacBook/MacBook Air will not work** and neither will most other cheap cables or cables marketed for their charging capacity.
 If it doesn't say "SuperSpeed" or "USB3.0" in the package it almost certainly won't work.
 If it's thin and bendy it is almost certainly *not* a SuperSpeed cable.
 Cables that work need to have upwards of **15** wires inside them; if it doesn't feel like it could possibly have that many wires inside, it is not the cable you need.
 If you are sure your cable is SuperSpeed capable (i.e. devices do enumerate as SuperSpeed through it) and it still doesn't work, then it is non-compliant and the manufacturer deserves to be shamed on their Amazon reviews page, because it means they didn't connect the SBU1/2 pins.

 ```shell
 $ xcode-select --install